 Discussion

-In experiment 1, we have found that the episodic specificity induction reduces risk-taking compared to a control induction (see figure 2A).
-This difference grows over time: While the episodic condition seems to be relatively consistent in risk-preferences over time, people in the control condition tend to progressively avoid risk more after making choices repeatedly (see figure 2B).
-The positive outcome was also more salient for the episodic condition (see figure 3A), even though it did not serve as a significant predictor of risky decisions (see figure 3B).
+We examined how inducing an episodic specificity state—which is thought to bias participants to focus on specific event details—bears upon risk preferences in a decision-from-experience task.
+We found that the episodic specificity induction increased apparent risk-taking compared to a control induction wherein participants were instructed to rely upon general impressions and putatively non-episodic memory processes.
+Further, the difference in risk preferences between these two conditions grew over time: while the episodic condition appeared to engender relatively stable their risk-preferences over time, participants in the control condition became progressively more risk-averse in their choices after an apparent initial period of exploration (Figure 2B).

+Applying a model-based approach to understanding how PEs shaped subsequent risk-taking, we revealed that the episodic specificity induction attenuated the typical ‘negativity bias’—whereby negative PEs are more strongly weighted than positive PEs (Christakou et al., 2013; Gershman, 2015)—which was observed in the control induction.
+Further, participants in the episodic specificity condition were more likely to recall the positive extreme outcome when asked about the risky action suggesting a memory bias whereby these extreme positive outcomes are overweighted—indeed, the true rate of positive and negative outcome occurrences was 50/50.
+This memory bias was absent in the control condition, in which participants putatively relied upon general and non-episodic memory processes.
+Taken together, these results suggest that episodic memory processes play a critical role in the construction of risk preferences from direct experience.

-Risk-taking did not significantly change over time in the original study from Madan, Ludvig and Spetch (2013).
+These findings are also interesting in light of the results of Madan et al. (2013) and Ludvig et al. (2015).
+In the gains conditions of these studies (which our procedure replicates), risk-taking did not significantly change over time in the original study from Madan et al (2013).
 Because of this, we wondered whether the difference between the two groups might have been due not to the episodic specificity induction but to the control induction (which still probes general impressions).
-In experiment 2, we found that a baseline induction with no induction lead to more risk-taking than the control induction (see figure 2A).
-This suggests that the differences between both condition of experiment 1 might have been due not to the episodic specificity induction enhancing risk-taking, but to the control condition lowering risk-taking.
+In Experiment 2, the absence of an induction procedure did not led to lessrisk-taking than the episodicinduction in Experiment 1 (Figure 2).
+This suggests that the differences between the episodic and control induction conditions of Experiment 1 might possibly not be the result of the episodic specificity induction enhancing risk-taking, but to the control condition lowering risk-taking.

 Why would this happen?
 When learning a task purely from experience, the only information we have are previous outcomes and we are forced to rely on our memory of these outcomes.
 One possibility is that learning choices from experience already requires and induces episodic memory, and the episodic specificity induction could not enhance the use of episodic memory beyond that point.
 However, even though the control induction was meant as a control, it requires participants to recall information in a general manner.
 It is possible that doing so dampens the normal use of episodic retrieval or enhances semantic retrieval in learning from experience.
 This would be coherent with results by Madan et al. (2013), which were closer to the baseline and the episodic conditions than to the control condition.